 California Admission Day

-After the Compromise of 1850 was signed, California would be admitted as the 31st state to the Union on September 9, 1850.
-Since its admittance into the Union, September 9th has been celebrated as California Admission Day-particularly in the Sonoma, California area.
+After the Compromise of 1850 was signed, California was admitted as the 31st state to the Union on September 9, 1850.
+Since its admittance into the Union, September 9th has been celebrated as California Admission Day, particularly in the Sonoma, California area.

 Observing California Admission Day